Morna Stuart

 Morna Stuart (1905 – 1972) was a writer of several plays and books.
 Her best-known work today is Marassa and Midnight, a young-adult novel that tells the story of twin boys from Haiti separated during the French Revolution.
 During her lifetime, however, she received the most publicity for her play Traitor's Gate, a work on the life of Thomas More.

 Biography

 Information on Stuart's life is sparse.
-She was born in Nainital, Kumaon, India in 1905 and attended St. Michael’s School and St Anne's College (both in Oxford).
+She was born in Nainital, Kumaon, India in 1905 and attended St. Michael's School and St Anne's College (both in Oxford).
 Her first book, The Children of Aries, was published under the pseudonym C.J.
 Campbell in 1925.
 Between 1937 and 1962 Stuart was a teacher as well as a scriptwriter for the BBC.
-She served as a warden for the Civil Defence Service from 1942-1945.
+She served as a warden for the Civil Defence Service from 1942 to 1945.
 She was an Incident Officers Clerk for the Belgravia Relief Control Team in 1943 and for Flying Squad in 1944.